jetperch/jls/README.md

 * Support for multiple, simultaneous data sources
 * Support for multiple, simultaneous signal waveforms
-  * Fixed sample rate data
+* Fixed sample rate signals (FSR)
-  * Handles missing samples gracefully (interpolate)
+  * Handles missing samples gracefully (interpolate) 🔜
   * Multiple data types including:
+    - Floating point: f32
-    - Floating point: f32, f64
+     - Floating point: f64 🔜
-    - Unsigned integers in nibble (4 bit) increments.
+    - Unsigned integers in nibble (4 bit) increments 🔜
-    - Signed integers in nibble (4 bit) increments.
+    - Signed integers in nibble (4 bit) increments 🔜
-    - Fixed-point, signed integers in nibble (4 bit) increments.
+    - Fixed-point, signed integers in nibble (4 bit) increments 🔜
-    - Boolean (digital) 1-bit signals.
+    - Boolean (digital) 1-bit signals 🔜
-* Support for variable sample rate (timestamped) data
+* Variable sample rate (VSR) signals 🔜
-  * Additional support for binary and text, such as for UTF-8 UART data.
-* Fast read performance.
+* Fast read performance
   * Signal Summaries
     * "Zoomed out" view with mean, min, max, standard deviation
     * Provides fast waveform load without any additional processing steps
   * Automatic load by summary level
   * Fast seek, next, previous access
-* Wall-clock time (UTC) to sample id
+* Sample ID to Wall-clock time (UTC) for FSR signals 🔜
 * Annotations
-  * Global (UTC time)
+  * Global VSR annotations
-  * Attached to signals
+  * Signal annotations, timestamped to sample_id for FSR and UTC time for VSR
-  * Support for text, marker, binary, and JSON.
+  * Support for text, marker, and user-defined (text, binary, JSON)
 * User data
-  * Arbitrary data included in the same file.
+  * Arbitrary data included in the same file
-  * Support for text, binary, and JSON.
+  * Support for text, binary, and JSON
 * Reliability
+  * Integrated integrity checks using CRC32C
-  * File data still accessible in the case of improper program termination.
+  * File data still accessible in the case of improper program termination 🔜
-  * In case of file corruption, uncorrupted data is still accessible.
+  * Uncorrupted data is still accessible in presence of file corruption 🔜
-  * On write, avoid changing already written data.
-The only exception is updating indices and the doubly-linked list next pointer.
+  * Write once, except for indices and the doubly-linked list pointers
-* Compression options
+* Compression options 🔜
-  * lossless
+  * lossless 🔜
-  * lossy
+  * lossy 🔜
-  * lossy with downsampling below threshold
+  * lossy with downsampling below threshold 🔜

+Items marked with 🔜 are under development and coming soon.
+As of Feb 2021, the JLS v2 file structure is well-defined.
+However, the datatype and compression storage formats are not yet defined, and the software still needs to grow to support the target feature set.

 ## Why JLS?